 The Ohio Lottery is poised to become the next state to institute a mobile component.

-Last week during a House Finance Subcommittee on Primary and Secondary Education hearing, lottery officials said they hope to launch their iLottery product next year.
+Last week during a House Finance Subcommittee on Primary and Secondary Education hearing, lottery officials said they hope to launch their new iLottery product next year.

 Pat McDonald, Ohio Lottery Director, said, “By allowing additional methods of purchasing existing context, the lottery can keep up with the way people have become accustomed to buying everything from music and books to their groceries.”

 “It is imperative that the lottery continues to adapt and simplify the players experience to match current consumer purchasing trends.
 Likewise, the agency will continue to make it convenient for retailers and consumers to win cash prizes.”

 From McDonald’s comments, it appears the key is appealing to a younger generation of players.
 Currently, the Ohio lottery only offers draw, instant ticket, monitor and terminal-based games.
 They also regulate terminal-based games at the seven racetracks in the state.

 Lottery officials are optimistic online lottery games can generate an extra $45 million a year in state revenue and $100 million annually within five years.

 Ohio is the latest state to consider some sort of online lottery product; more than half a dozen states have iLottery already.
 The Michigan online lottery and Pennsylvania online lottery are the biggest of those.